saniis17/Speech-to-Text-Chatting-Platform/README.md

 	$ node speech-to-text.js

-	If not works, then type:
+	If not works, then try:

 	$ nodejs speech-to-text.js